 To see an eviction through, a landlord must follow Massachusetts eviction law.
-These and other landlord-tenant laws including security deposit and lease agreement laws are all subject to change.
+These and other landlord-tenant laws including security deposit, lease agreement, and squatting laws are all subject to change.
 It’s you’re responsibility as a landlord to stay informed.

 If you want help with any aspect of property management consider hiring a property management company like Boston Green Property Management.
 Their team of real estate experts will be able to answer any questions you may have!